Staff and Affiliates

 Community Liaison and Outreach Specialist

-As a Community Liason and Outreach Specialist I work with MACHE and the WFSM Alzheimer's Disease Research Center to develop and lead strategic community engagement and outreach programs.
+As a Community Liaison and Outreach Specialist I work with MACHE and the WFSM Alzheimer's Disease Research Center to develop and lead strategic community engagement and outreach programs.
 I have served as a pastor since 2009 and my work focuses on social, health, and economic advancement issues that effecting the church and community at large.
 My experience and expertise in divinity education, mentorship for young adults, and connecting non-profits with the communities they serve through faith community based engagement.
 As past-president of Minister’s Conference of Winston-Salem and vicinity, I am passionate about nurturing relationships between WFSM and faith communities.

-Highlighted Projects: Black Men’s Health Initiative, Alzheimer’s Disease and Related Dementias Outreach, Triad Pastors Network
+Highlighted Projects: Black Men’s Health Initiative, Alzheimer’s Disease and Related Dementias Outreach, Triad Pastors Network.

 TanYa Gwathmey-Williams MACHE